Life After Teaching: The Best Careers for Ex-teachers

 One thing I will say is that when you are looking for a better work-life balance you will have to accept that these jobs may not be as “meaningful” as teaching.
 Even if you are working for an excellent company or not-for-profit, these alternative careers for teachers I have listed will not put you on the frontline so you do not get to reap the rewards of that warm and fuzzy feeling like you’ve made an impact.
 This means that shifting careers also means that a shift in mindset is crucial for success.

-I focused on finding purpose and meaning outside of my work too, and that has really helped me with my work-life balance.
+I focused on finding purpose and meaning outside of my work too, and that has really helped me with my work-life balance (if you’re wondering what a life outside of teaching looks like, read my post about what it has been like a year after leaving teaching).
 It also helps that you’re not putting all your eggs in one stress-filled basket.
 If you want to read more about my story and how I quit teaching you can read about it on my post How Quitting Teaching Drastically Improved The Quality Of My Life.

 What you will find here: